-The Group takes great care to prevent any adverse EES impact in the communities that we operate in.
-We pride ourselves on being a responsible corporate entity and we strictly adhere to all laws and regulations put forth within the district of operations.
+The Group takes great care to prevent any adverse Economic, Environmental, Social and Governance impact in the communities that we operate in.
+We pride ourselves on being a responsible corporate entity and we strictly adhere to all laws and regulations put forth within the district of operations and believe in giving back to society by creating long-lasting positive impacts that will enrich the communities over the long term.